 Naoshima is one of 7,000 islands located in the Seto Inland Sea.
-It is a small island that has only about 7.8 km2 of land, but it is a very famous island, attracting a lot of tourists because it is regarded as an art island.
+It is a small island that has only about 7.8 km2 of land, but it is a very famous island.
+Naoshima is attracting a lot of tourists because it is a paradise for modern art.
+Yayoi Kusama ‘s work, who is known for her polka dot art, is exhibited here.
 You can enter this unique island from both sides of the sea, from either Uno Port in Okayama Prefecture, or from Takamatsu Port in Kagawa Prefecture.
 The island belongs to Kagawa Prefecture.

 Many trees had died on the island, but because of the movement against pollution Mitsubishi tried to reduce the harmful gas and the town planted new trees.